percona/community/content/events/chernihiv-it-cluster/_index.md

 **CHERNIHIV.IT DevOps Crash Course**

-3-day intensive course for students and everybody else will take place on the base of Chernihiv Polytechnic National University on January 26-28.
+3-day intensive course for students and everybody else took place on the base of Chernihiv Polytechnic National University on January 26-28.
 Attendees will have the opportunity to receive a certificate of completion.

 The majority of the lectures in the program are from Percona speakers: